 For those revenue items recognized over time, the Association generally utilizes the input method of measurement, where revenue is recognized based on the Association's efforts towards the satisfaction of a performance obligation.
-For operating fund amounts, revenue is recognized as time elapses and the Association performs routine maintenance, protection and management of the common area property.
+For operating fund assessments, revenue is recognized as time elapses and the Association performs routine maintenance, protection and management of the common area property, except for special assessments, which are recognized as revenue when the related project expenses are incurred.
 For replacement fund amounts, the Association recognizes revenue at the point in time when reserve expenses are incurred.
+Rental income is recognized on a straight line basis over the term of the lease.